 Albion Stone's Portland Stone is one of the most tested stones in the world due to the high number of prestigious buildings that have been built using the stones.
 A summary of all of our test results is declared on our Technical Data Sheets, CE Certificates and Declaration of Performance (DoP)

-The figures from the Technical Data Sheets have been used to CE mark Albion Stone's products.
+The figures from the Technical Data Sheets have been used to UKCA mark (CE mark for EU exports) Albion Stone's products.

-No further testing is normally required for our Portland Stone due to the extent of its use and the wealth of technical data available.
+No further testing is normally required for our Portland Stone as it invariably falls into Testing Regime 1 as defined in the BS 8298 due to the extent of its use and the wealth of technical data available.
 However, in exceptional circumstances it might be required.

 If it is decided that a testing regime is appropriate, a Sampling Plan needs to be prepared and the acceptance criteria should be established based on the actual physical requirements of the stone and a valid factor of safety.